-In these circumstances: Test the joining entity's business at these points: The joining entity made the loss for an income year starting after 30 June 1999 just before the end of the income year in which the loss was made the year of ownership change if that year started before the trial year, and the trial year.
-2. The joining entity made the loss for an income year starting before1 July 1999 just before the ownership or control tests were first failed or, where the company is unable to point to the actual time the ownership test was failed, just before the relevant default test time shown within the table to section 165-13 of the ITAA 1997, and the trial year.
+In these circumstances: Test the joining entity's business at these points: The joining entity made the loss for an income year starting after 30 June 1999. just before the end of the income year in which the loss was made the year of ownership change if that year started before the trial year, and the trial year.
+Note: Companies whose total income for an income year is more than \$100 million cannot satisfy the same business test for the same business test period.
+The joining entity made the loss for an income year starting before 1 July 1999. just before the ownership or control tests were first failed or, if the company is unable to point to the actual time the ownership test was failed, just before the relevant default test time shown within the table to section 165-13 of the ITAA 1997, and the trial year.
+Note: Companies whose total income for an income year is more than \$100 million cannot satisfy the same business test throughout the trial year (even if the company carries on

-The year of ownership change is the income year in which the joining entity first fails the ownership or control tests or, where the company is unable to point to the actual time the ownership test was failed, the income year that included the relevant default test time shown in the table to section 165-13 of the ITAA 1997
+The year of ownership change is the income year in which the joining entity first fails the ownership or control tests or, where the company is unable to point to the actual time the ownership test was failed, the income year that included the relevant default test time shown in the table to section 165-13 of ITAA 1997